JonEilers/analyticalgenomics.org/_pages/genome-annotation.md

 ### Genome Quality

 [PATRIC](https://docs.patricbrc.org/tutorial/genome_quality_report/genome_quality_report.html) is a genome quality tool that looks at the functional roles present in an annotated genome to determine if the genome looks correct.
 Two separate mechanisms are used to predict the number of times each role should be found in the genome.
 A role is good if it occurs the predicted number of times; otherwise it is problematic.

+### Transcriptome alignment
+[HISAT2](http://ccb.jhu.edu/software/hisat2/manual.shtml#getting-started-with-hisat2) is a fast and sensitive alignment program for mapping next-generation sequencing reads (whole-genome, transcriptome, and exome sequencing data) against the general human population (as well as against a single reference genome).

+[STAR](https://github.com/alexdobin/STAR) maps large sets of high-throughput sequencing reads to a reference genome with high levels of accuracy and speed.